foong94/SCC.-2016.05-Team-02/README.md

 [![Build Status](https://travis-ci.org/sharvinbala/SCC.-2016.05-Team-02.svg?branch=master)](https://travis-ci.org/sharvinbala/SCC.-2016.05-Team-02)
 #Software Construction & Configuration
 This is a group project by Team 02 of Software Construction and Configuration in UTAR.
 We've cloned this project from TEAMMATES.
-This project is only for assignment purpose.
+This project is only for assignment purpose only.

 Team members:
 - Lim We Jet